COA Food Connection serves as a vehicle to share food

 with individuals and families in our community who are struggling.

 Goal 1: Increase the outreach

 Goal 2: Recruit additional volunteers for senior bi-weekly outreach.

 Objective 2A: Provide volunteer supervision.

-- Objective 2B: Increase program budget to hire Supervisor.
+Objective 2B: Increase program budget to hire Supervisor.

-- Objective 2C: Expand the program budget.
+Objective 2C: Expand the program budget.

 Emergency food is shared with love and respect for those who come for assistance.
 It is our intention that they receive not only food for their physical hunger, but generous portions of kindness and grace to feed their spiritual and emotional hunger also.

 VERY IMPORTANT: Please complete the COA Volunteer Waiver.